bseltz-cohesity/scripts/powershell/viewDR/README.md

                   -disableTarget "\\clusterA" `
                   -enableTarget "\\clusterB"

-# after post-failover replication has been completed you can clean up the old jobs and new job names
+# after post-failover replication has been completed you can clean up the jobs

 # cleanup jobs on the now live clusterB
 ./cleanupJobs.ps1 -vip clusterB `